Long-term US mortgage rates hold this week at 3.55% | WTOP News

-SILVER SPRING, Md.
-(AP) — Average long-term U.S. mortgage rates were essentially flat this week after jumping nearly a half percent the past two weeks as lenders anticipated the Federal Reserve’s announcement of pending rate increases.
+WASHINGTON (AP) — Average long-term U.S. mortgage rates were flat for a third straight week after rising about a half percent early in the year.

-The average rate on the 30-year loan ticked down to 3.55% from 3.56% last week, mortgage buyer Freddie Mac reported Thursday.
+The average rate on the 30-year loan held at 3.55% from last week, mortgage buyer Freddie Mac reported Thursday.
 It stood at 2.73% a year ago.

 Though they remain historically low, home loan rates have been rising to levels not seen since early 2020, when the coronavirus pandemic was breaking in the U.S.